THE INCREDIBLE HULK

 series were Rio (Roberto Cruz) and his daughter Rita (Susan Blu), who served as comic relief and Rick’s girlfriend,

-The Incredible Hulk debuted on NBC on
+The Incredible Hulk debuted on NBC on September 18, 1982.
+It was broadcast alongside the

-and his Amazing Friends in an hour-long block under the blanket
+second season and reruns of Spider-Man and his Amazing Friends in an hour-long block under the blanket title The

-was written by Michael Reaves,
+by Michael Reaves, Dennis

-serving as story editor.
 The series was animated by Dong Seo

 Animation and XAM!
 Productions.
+Johnny Douglas provided the music.

-Hulk only lasted a single season of 13 episodes.
-It was rerun
+lasted a single season of 13 episodes.
+It was rerun for an additional season

-for an additional season alongside new episodes of Amazing Friends with
+alongside new episodes of Amazing Friends with the block retitled The

-later as part of the Marvel Action Universe, which served as a
+Amazing Spider-Man and the Incredible Hulk, and later as part of the Marvel Action Universe, which served as a

 showcase of Marvel Productions programs.
 The episode “When Monsters Meet” was